R4DDER5/CZ/new-project-scope.md

   * Integrate version control, enabling maximum risk assurance i.e GIT.

 * __Objective 2__
-  * Accommodate design for a clean, modern recruitment portal, with the ability to switch between multiple designs.
+  * Accommodate design for a clean, modern recruitment portal, with the ability to switch between multiple template designs for clients accordingly.
   * Deliver a seamless provision of services required by any clients.
   * Deliver services for a wide range of sectors and clients accurately and efficiently.

 * __Objective 3__
-  * Provide an enjoyable candidate experiance.
+  * Provide a multifunctional and enjoyable candidate experiance.
-  * Aichieve maximum candidate retention incorporating useful and engaging services.
+  * Achieve maximum candidate retention by incorporating engaging services that are both helpful and intuitive.

 * __Objective 4__
-  * Incorporate and improve existing features whilst integrating any new functionality required.
+  * Incorporate and improve existing features whilst integrating any new future functionality that may be required.
-  * Build a highly functional recruitment tool which allows easy management by staff and retains candidate activity and allows easy processing of analytical data.
+  * Build a highly functional recruitment tool which allows easy management by staff and clients to monitor candidate activity and also allow the easy processing of any analytical data.

 * __Objective 5__
   * Integrate efficiently with any external services and existing internal services that may be required.

 * __Objective 6__
-  * Develop for maximum external clients in recruitment sector and all available existing candidate marketplaces that can be serviced, providing unique functionality that can not be found elsewhere.
+  * Develop for maximum external clients in recruitment sector and all available existing candidate marketplaces that can be serviced, providing unique functionality that can not be provided elsewhere.

 * __Objective 7__
-  * Ensure any data analytics and reporting are accurate, simple and in place to to help monitor client performance and candidate response.

-* __Objective 8__
   * Ensure an effective disaster recovery plan is in place to ensure maximum business continuity.
 Consider ongoing security, data protection, GDPR and standards that need to be applied to site(s).

 ## PROJECT SCOPE AND TASKS